Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 * **Start Day (Weekday or YYYYMMDD date)**: Day of the week or YYYYMMDD date for the first start time of your analysis.
 [Learn when to use a generic weekday or a specific date.](#Dates)
 * **Start Time (HH:MM) (24 hour time)**: The lower end of the time window you wish to analyze.
 Must be in HH:MM format (24-hour time).
 For example, 2 AM is 02:00, and 2 PM is 14:00.
 * **End Day (Weekday or YYYYMMDD date)**: If you're using a generic weekday for Start Day, you must use the same day for End Day.
 If you want to run an analysis spanning multiple days, choose specific YYYYMMDD dates for both Start Day and End Day.
 * **End Time (HH:MM) (24 hour time)**: The upper end of the time window you wish to analyze.
 Must be in HH:MM format (24-hour time).
-The End Time is inclusive, meaning that a analysis will be performed for the time of day you enter here.
+The End Time is inclusive, meaning that an analysis will be performed for the time of day you enter here.
 * **Time Increment (minutes)**: Increment the OD Cost Matrix's time of day by this amount between solves.
 For example, for a Time Increment of 1 minute, the OD Cost Matrix will be solved for 10:00, 10:01, 10:02, etc.  A Time Increment of 2 minutes would calculate the OD Cost Matrix for 10:00, 10:02, 10:04, etc.

 #### Outputs